 Largemouth Bass

-Lake Laura has one of the highest density largemouth bass populations found anywhere in Virginia.
-The majority of the bass were less than 12 inches in length, but there has been an increase in the number of larger fish in recent years.
+Lake Laura has a healthy largemouth bass population.
+The majority of the bass are less than 12 inches in length, but there has been an increase in the number of larger fish in recent years.
+Bass over 20” in length have been collected by biologists.
 Largemouth bass reproduction has been consistent therefore the population should remain stable.
 High densities of bass can lead to slow growth rates and a “stunted” population.
-Therefore, anglers are encouraged to harvest bass less than 12 inches to reduce the potential of a overcrowded population.
+Therefore, anglers are encouraged to harvest bass less than 12 inches to reduce the potential of an overcrowded population.
 By harvesting small bass anglers can help increase bass growth rates thus increasing the number of quality-size fish in the population.

 Sunfish

-The sunfish population in Lake Laura is comprised of bluegill and pumpkinseed sunfish.
-Bluegill outnumber pumpkinseed by about 10:1.
+The sunfish population in Lake Laura is comprised of bluegill, redear, and pumpkinseed sunfish.
+Bluegill outnumber redear and pumpkinseed.
+Currently most of the sunfish population is comprised of individuals measuring 5-7 inches.
 In most cases, when a lake has a very dense largemouth bass population the sunfish fishery is comprised of larger individuals.
 High numbers of predators (bass) control the number of sunfish thus increasing growth rates of sunfish.
-Lake Laura exhibits a quality sunfish fishery with good numbers of fish > 6 inches.
-The excessive aquatic vegetation that has plagued the lake in the past created to many hiding places for small sunfish.
+Lake Laura exhibits a quality sunfish fishery with good numbers of quality bluegill.
+The excessive aquatic vegetation that has plagued the lake in the past created too many hiding places for small sunfish.
 Predators could not effectively control the numbers of sunfish and they were slightly stunted.
 Recent vegetation reduction has allowed predators to better control sunfish numbers resulting in more quality-size fish.

 Crappie